thorchain/Resources/Whitepapers/THORChain/whitepaper-en.md

 The following is the user experience of interacting with THORChain-based wallets and exchanges.

 **Instantiating Wallets**.
 Users create a new wallet by generating some form of off-line entropy that is used to create the private/public key pairs.
 These key pairs can be represented and secured by seed-words (BIP39), key-stores or even memorable brain wallets.
 An innovation proposed by FairLayer is to use [email + password] as the source of entropy as it is both unique, memorable and portable.
 A single private key controls all of a user’s token addresses (one for each tokenChain).
 Wallets can support Hierarchical Deterministic key generation which allow users to generate n number of private/public key pairs from the same entropy.

 **Maintaining Assets**.
 All of a user’s assets can be viewed inside a single wallet interface.
-Asset details (name, ticker) can be trustlessly queried from GenAccounts whilst prices for assets can be queried from CLPs.
+Asset details `(name, ticker)` can be trustlessly queried from the `GenAcc` whilst prices for assets can be queried from CLPs.
 Bridge accounts can also be queried from GenAccounts for tokenised assets (tokenised Bitcoin), so users can easily send external assets across the ecosystem.

 ### Trading